-Watch Commander's / Fire Fighters must complete initial and continuing competency training in accordance with CAP 168 and CAP 699 together with a current medical certificate.
+Watch/Crew Commanders/Fire Fighters must complete initial and continuing competency training in accordance with CAP 168 and CAP 699 together with a current medical certificate.

-Marshallers must hold an IATA recognised qualification in aircraft marshalling.
-Refresher training must be every five years.
+Marshallers must hold a qualification in aircraft marshalling.
+Refresher training must be every three years.

 All non-certificated airfield staff must complete appropriate training for their tasks as determined by either.
-The Airfield Manager and/or their departmental managers.
+The Head of Airfield and/or their departmental managers.